Secret Rooms: When Leaders Hide Their Sin

 The Need for Sanctification

-I see a danger in today’s church culture: we are lumping in the reality of sanctification in with the other amazing promise of justification.
+I see a danger in today’s church culture: we are blurring the reality of sanctification with the amazing promise of justification.
 Justification is what happens on the front end of your faith in Christ.
 If you repent from sin and trust in the finished work of Jesus, you are justified.
 The justice of God has been satisfied in Christ for your sin because of His death on the cross.
 You get to go free from the penalty.

 The Need for Repentance

 I want to be very clear: if you are stuck in a pattern of sin, there is so much grace available for you to be forgiven and healed.
-That being said, if you are continuing to willfully participate in sexual immorality, I want to warn you that it will have eternal consequences.
+That being said, if you are continuing to willfully participate in sexual immorality, I want to warn you of the eternal consequences.
 You may have a theological standpoint where you believe that once you are saved there is nothing you can do to lose that salvation.
 If this is the case I’d encourage you to look at the following passage from Hebrews:

 Hebrews 12:15-17 (ESV)